learn-co-curriculum/dsc-spark-docker-installation/README.md

 rdd.takeSample(False, 5)
 ```

-If everything went fine , you should see an out like this:
+If everything went fine, you should see an output like this:
 ```
 [941, 60, 987, 542, 718]
 ```

-Do not worry if you don't fully comprehend what above meant.
-Next we will look into some basic programming principles and methods from Spark which will explain this.
+Do not worry if you don't fully comprehend what the above code meant.
+Next, we will look into some basic programming principles and methods from Spark which will explain this.

 ## User Docker to Complete Lessons and Labs
 The best way to use Docker to work with the labs in this section is to mount the folders containing the labs to a docker container.
 In order to do this, run the command: